Skip to main content

 CapabilityRequires DetectionRequires Response

-Ingest CrowdStrike alerts as incidents or detections
+Ingest CrowdStrike Falcon detections as incidents

 Round-trip status, assignment, and comments to Falcon